satgo1546/sorted-containers/docs/notes.md

 The comparison and key mechanisms in JavaScript are very different from Python.

+### In Python

-In Python, there are two ways to specify the order a list should sort its elements:
+There are two ways to specify the order a list should sort its elements in Python:

 - By providing `__lt__` and `__eq__` methods on the elements.
 - By providing a key function when calling `sort` on a list or constructing a SortedList.